 Recording of SMR00 procedures

-In the past couple of years, it has been noted that the recording of procedures is not consistent across the NHS Boards.
+The recording of procedures is not consistent across the NHS Boards.
 NHS Borders, NHS Dumfries & Galloway, NHS Grampian, NHS Lanarkshire, NHS Lothian and the NHS Island Boards (i.e. NHS Orkney, NHS Shetland, and NHS Western Isles) record procedures on less than 10% of records submitted.
 Other NHS Boards record procedures on from 10% to under 25% of records.
-This issue will be looked at as part of the SMR00 Modernising Review.

 Recording of Return Attendances